QY02/SWS3004_Project/README.md

 4. Data Storage
    ![Data Diagram](Data.drawio.svg)

 In our system, the backend is divided into to modules.
 User module and event module.
-In user module, their are login, register, token verification and order record microservices.
+In user module, there are login, register, token verification and order record microservices.
 In event module, there are event global data, event detailed data, event publish and booking microservices.
 The microservice communicate with each other using HTTP protocol.
-Besides, we also using Redis and RabbitMQ to synchronous data between microservices.
+Besides, we also use Redis and RabbitMQ to synchronous data between microservices.

 ### 1.3 Key Components
 - **Microservices Architecture**: Each service (Register, Login, Booking, Event Publish) is deployed as a microservice